markaylett/developer/docs/api/flatbuffers/schema/README.md

 The `depth` field is the maximum number of levels in the market-data book.
 Currently supported values are: 1, 5, 10 and 20.
 This feature is only available on supported feeds.

-The `frequency` is the feed update frequency expressed as a multiple of the feed's conflation period.
-For example: a frequency of 10 for a feed with a 100 millisecond conflation period, will limit the number of updates to one per second.
+The `frequency` is the feed update frequency expressed in milliseconds.
+The requested frequency will be rounded up to the nearest multiple of the conflation period.
+If the frequency is zero or unspecified, then it defaults to one second.
+For example: if the platform conflation period is set to 100 milliseconds, and a user requests 150 milliseconds, then their actual update frequency will be 200 milliseconds.
 The frequency need not be specified when unsubscribing.
 This feature is only available on supported feeds.

 N.B.
-The conflation period is currently set to one second, but will be reduced as beta testing progresses.
+The conflation period for our beta platform is currently set to 200 milliseconds.

 ### FeedRequestAccept